-CDBG: Amounts include the proposed estimated 2023 allocation, carryover from previous years, and State CDBG program income.
-The Local CDBG Program Income is not included within this table.
+CDBG: Amounts include the proposed estimated 2024 allocation, carryover from previous years, and State CDBG program income.
+The Local CDBG Program Income is not included within this table

-CDBG: The estimated CDBG carryover is \$5,651,790, this amount contains funding from the 2022 allocation which is required to be obligated within 15 months of the executed grant agreement between the State and HUD.
-During the last three months, as described in the 2022 Annual Action Plan these funds may be reallocated to other categories as needed to ensu timely distribution.
-The carryover funds from Youth Job Training are being incorprated within the CDBG Category Opportunities of Public Works.
-The reallocation of funds into other categories will be determined by the 2023 applications received.
+CDBG: The estimated CDBG carryover is \$6,814,391.18, this amount contains funding from the 2023 allocation which is required to be obligated within 15 months of the executed grant agreement between the State and HUD.
+During the last three months, as described in the 2023 Annual Action Plan these funds may be reallocated to other categories as needed to ensure timely distribution.